kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Hide irrelevant navigation nodes

 In case you find some navigation nodes in the Console irrelevant, you can simply ignore them by defining a list of specific navigation nodes or even whole categories that should not show up in the Console UI navigation.
+Read [this](https://kyma-project.io/docs/1.3/components/console/#configuration-console-chart) document to learn more.

 ### DevX improvements for the Lambda view